Display All Posts

 Here is how you do it.

 Commit to a time each day – preferably shortly after lunch when younger children are taking a nap.
-Older children can be invited to enjoy 20-30 minutes of personal bubble time if they choose not to rest with you.
+If home fom school, older children can be invited to enjoy 20-30 minutes of personal bubble time if they choose not to rest with you.
 No electronics or interpersonal interaction, just 20-30 minutes to draw, read, build with Legos, daydream, muse, and take a break!
 Set a color timer so they know how long it will be and create with them a visual plan of two or three things they wish to do.

 Set an alarm on your phone for 20-30 minutes.
 This will allow you to drop into light restorative sleep and wake up refreshed.
 If you sleep longer, you may wake groggy and it could disrupt your nighttime sleep.